BlackRock, others in talks on money market compromise

 News of the meeting was first reported by Bloomberg.

-(Reporting by Jessica Toonkel and John McCrank in New York and Ross Kerber in Boston; Writing by Aaron Pressman; Editing by Leslie Adler, Alden Bentley, Richard Chang, Gary Hill)
+(Reporting by Jessica Toonkel and John McCrank in New York and Ross Kerber in Boston; writing by Aaron Pressman.; Editing by Leslie Adler, Alden Bentley and Richard Chang)